lalomorales22/parallax-i-need-a-spark/README.md

 ./run-client.sh 192.168.0.99 --port 3005
 ```

-The client will:
+**What happens when you run the client:**

-1. Save the host IP to `.parallax_host` for future sessions
+1. ✅ Saves the host IP to `.parallax_host` for future sessions
-2. Join the Parallax cluster as a compute node
+2. ✅ **Joins the Parallax cluster** as a compute node using `parallax join`
+3. ✅ Waits for successful connection to the scheduler
-3. Start the Electron app with `SPARK_MODE=client` and `PARALLAX_HOST` env var
+4. ✅ Starts the Electron app with `SPARK_MODE=client`
-4. Send AI requests to the host's scheduler
+5. ✅ The local node processes inference requests from the host

+**Important**: The client script now actually **joins the Parallax cluster** as a worker node.
+This is separate from just running the Electron UI - it makes your device contribute compute power to the distributed AI cluster.

-**Tip:** The dashboard shows your current mode (green = HOST, purple = CLIENT)
+**Tip:** The dashboard shows your current mode (🟢 = HOST, 🟣 = CLIENT)

 ## Multi-Device Setup Guide